 International suppliers may operate under different national compliance requirements from your organization.

-The GDPR incorporates a 72-hour breach notification requirement for all “data controllers” (companies that collect personal data), even for breaches arising from their “data processors” (companies that process personal data, even if they didn’t collect the data from EU citizens directly).
+The GDPR incorporates a 72-hour breach notification requirement for all “data controllers” (companies that collect personal data), even for breaches arising from their “data processors” (companies that process personal data, even if they didn’t gather the data from EU citizens directly).

 This means that you are responsible for notifying your customers within 72 hours if one of your vendors is processing EU personal data on your behalf and suffers a breach.
 In addition, if the vendor wasn’t in compliance with the GDPR, you could face fines since you’re the data controller.